rahulbarwal/swym/README.md

 ![Class diagram](swym.PNG "Condiaion action system")

 ## Cloud deployment
-This complete system is deployed to `Azure cloud functions` and are accessible at below URL(this only supports `POST`):
+This complete system is deployed to `Azure cloud functions` and are accessible at the below URL(this only supports `POST`):

     https://swym-assessment.azurewebsites.net/api/postTweetData?code=5bUlaFQ02PPGMxogLxBQvgO6EAiAHVifulW3wLmZopEgDB9dwCXiLQ==
 ### Sample Hits